-Covers Always Lie: Various covers would show Dracula in a brink of peril, only for the actual action play out differently.
+Covers Always Lie: Various covers would show Dracula in a brink of peril, only for the actual action to play out differently.

-Dem Bones: One of the issues had Dracula fight skeleton of a man who was moved from his grave for occult purposes and was seeking revenge.
+Dem Bones: One of the issues had Dracula fight the skeleton of a man who was moved from his grave for occult purposes and was seeking revenge.

 Demonic Possession: Inverted with an angelic possession when Domini resurrects Janus with divine assistance.

 The Dragon: Vampirized Brand and later Juno to Dr. Sun.

 Duel to the Death: Dracula has to duel for the title of The Lord of Vampires with its new holder after losing it due to being turned into human.

 Enemy Mine: Just when it seems that everything is finally over upon Dracula's death, Dr. Sun puts his plan into motion to conquer the world and the vampire hunters are forced to resurrect the Lord of Vampires to stop the doctor.